LoopKit/loopdocs/docs/operation/loop/open-loop.md

     * The meal entry is not saved when you tap continue - Loop takes you to the meal bolus screen
     * In the Meal Bolus screen, you can save the carbs and accept or override the recommended bolus
         * [Link for Loop 2.2.x Meal Entry](../features/carbs.md)
-        * If running Loop-dev, understand the link for Loop 2.2.x Meal Entry (above) and then review the [Loop-dev Meal Bolus Features](../../loop-3/features.md#meal-bolus)
+        * If running Loop-dev, understand the link for Loop 2.2.x Meal Entry (above) and then review the [Meal Bolus](../../loop-3/features.md#meal-bolus)
     * Review the recommended bolus for the carb entry
         * Does the recommendation make sense based on your prior experience
         * Pay attention to the glucose prediction chart embedded in the Meal Bolus tool